Browser Settings

 Or run playwright open https://example.com/ --save-storage=storage_state.json

-and log into any sites you need.
+and log into any sites you need to generate a fresh storage state file.

 profile_directory